YOURCHRIS777/Campus-Course-Records-Manager-CCRM-/README.md

 File management using Java NIO.2 for efficient and modern I/O.

 Demonstrates comprehensive understanding of Java core concepts required in academic and enterprise-grade applications.

+Prerequisites :-

+JDK 11 or above installed on your local machine.

+Basic knowledge of Java programming, especially object-oriented concepts.

+Familiarity with console-based applications and command-line usage.

+Git installed for version control and GitHub interactions.

+An IDE such as Eclipse, IntelliJ IDEA, or Visual Studio Code configured for Java development.

+Optional: Basic knowledge of CSV/JSON data formats and file handling.

 This project serves as a practical example for mastering advanced Java programming, applying design principles, and handling real-world academic data management through the power of Java SE.